Ahmed Radwan

 Publications

-Ahmed Y. Radwan, Hina Tabassum, Fahad Syed Muhammad
+Ahmed Y. Radwan, Fahad Syed Muhammad, Matthew Baker, Hina Tabassum

 First author of a research paper enhancing CSI feedback in 3GPP’s next release using AI-driven compression.
 We propose two CPC-based architectures to tackle data aging and channel variations, achieving superior SGCS performance on industry datasets (Nokia, Oppo, CATT).
 Additionally, we explore GRU pruning for real-time deployment and discuss future directions like split learning and adaptive online strategies.